 Get a taste of the language of business at a flagship technological university with a business minor.
 A minor allows you to specialize in a discipline outside of or complementary to your major.
-To pursue a minor, you must first be enrolled in a bachelor's degree program and file a Curriculum Add/Drop Form with the Registrar's Office to declare the minor.
+To pursue a minor, you must first be enrolled in a bachelor's degree program and submit a request to add a minor to your curriculum through the Curriculum Change Portlet in MyMichiganTech.
+The minor advisor will receive notification and contact you with any questions prior to reviewing and approving your request.
 We recommend that you begin your minor studies as early as possible in your academic career.

-See the business minor audits for a listing of requirements for each business minor.
+See the College of Business minor audits for a listing of requirements for each minor.
+Please be advised the Business minor is not available to students majoring in a business program.

 Differentiate yourself with a foundation of business skills.
 The minor in Business from Michigan Tech is a smart addition for any STEM student looking to advance in a company or organization, or start an enterprise of their own.